Number 10 Downing Street

 Nationalised one fifth of the British economy.

-Born to a middle-class family in London, Clement Richard Attlee studied at Oxford University, and then trained as a lawyer.
+Born to a middle-class family in London, Clement Attlee studied at Oxford University, and then trained as a lawyer.
 He went on to manage Haileybury House, a charitable youth organisation in Limehouse, east London.
-This experience clearly had a profound impact on Attlee, whose political views were shaped by the poverty he witnessed in London’s east end, and he joined the Independent Labour Party in 1908.
-Upon the advent of the First World War, Attlee applied for a Commission and served as a Captain.
+This experience clearly had a profound impact on Attlee, whose political views were shaped by the poverty he witnessed in London’s East End, and in 1908, he joined the Independent Labour Party.
+Upon the advent of the First World War, he applied for a Commission and served as a Captain.
 His reputation as an effective, efficient leader gained him promotion to the rank of Major, a title that would stay with him beyond his military life.

-On returning from the war, Attlee moved into politics, becoming Mayor of Stepney in 1919, and MP for Limehouse in 1922.
-Attlee continued to rise within the Labour Party, and was elected its leader in 1935, following the resignation of George Lansbury.
-During the Second World War, he was called into Winston Churchill’s coalition government, notably holding the title of Deputy Prime Minister from 1942-45.
-When a General Election was called upon the climax of the war in Europe, Attlee led the Labour Party to a surprising landslide victory, winning 393 seats to the Conservative’s 213, and 48% of the public vote.
+On returning from the war, Attlee moved into politics, becoming Mayor of Stepney in 1919 and MP for Limehouse in 1922.
+He continued to rise within the Labour Party, and was elected its leader in 1935, following the resignation of George Lansbury.
+During the Second World War, he was called into Winston Churchill’s coalition government, notably holding the title of Deputy Prime Minister from 1942 to 1945.
+When a general election was called at the peak of the war in Europe, Attlee led the Labour Party to a surprising landslide victory, winning 393 seats to the Conservative’s 213, and 48% of the public vote.

-Attlee’s period as Prime Minister was one of intense activity.
-The notoriously blunt, relatively quiet man was nevertheless adept at quick, decisive action.
-Attlee’s leadership style was apparently collective, but once the Prime Minister had let his Cabinet voice their opinions, he would rapidly make decisions with military precision.
-As a result, practically all of Labour’s Manifesto pledges were implemented under Attlee.
-Despite the Second World War leaving Britain effectively bankrupt, Attlee managed the creation of the National Health Service, part of the Welfare State that sought to provide ‘cradle to the grave’ care for British citizens.
-On top of this, many of Britain’s largest industries – such as coal mining, electricity and the railways – were brought under state control; all this despite recurring currency crises and shortages of food and resources so acute that rationing had to be maintained long after the war.
+His period as Prime Minister was one of intense activity.
+The notoriously blunt, relatively quiet man was nevertheless very skilled at quick, decisive action.
+His leadership style was apparently collective, but once the Prime Minister had let his Cabinet voice their opinions, he would quickly make decisions with military precision.
+As a result, practically all of Labour’s manifesto pledges were implemented under Attlee.
+Despite the Second World War leaving Britain effectively bankrupt, he managed the creation of the National Health Service, part of the Welfare State that sought to provide ‘cradle to the grave’ care for British citizens.
+On top of this, many of Britain’s largest industries – such as coal mining, electricity and the railways – were brought under state control, despite recurring currency crises and shortages of food and resources so severe that rationing had to be maintained long after the war.